MattB17/SystemsProgramming/C/Notes/other.md

 * move to the beginning of a file with `fseek(my_file, 0, SEEK_SET);`

 `void rewind(FILE *stream);` moves to the beginning of `stream`

+### Aliases
+`typedef` allows you to define an alias for a type
+* it is evaluated at compile time
+* you're providing a new name for an existing type

+macros allows you to define a keyword that is replaced by a specified string when your program is processed before being compiled
+* a macro is like a function but it happens before compilation so it is much more efficient